zenhack/tempest/README.md

 a suitable grain storage directory.
 The easiest way to do this is to point it at an existing sandstorm installation, per above.

+You will need to be a member of the `sandstorm` group to run `sandstorm-next` (or if you specified a different group name via the `--group` configure flag, that group instead).

 On startup, the `sandstorm-next` executable will attempt to launch the grain specified in the environment variable `DUMMY_GRAIN_ID`, using the package `DUMMY_PACKAGE_ID`.
 You are responsible for making sure these